Holhol

 Holhol (Hollholl, حلحول) is a town in the Ali Sabieh Region of Djibouti.
-It is located 44 km south-west of the capital Djibouti City, at an altitude of 450m.
-Holhol enjoys a semi-arid climate (Köppen: BSh).
-The surrounding district is rich in both livestock and fledgling agriculture.
+It is located 44 km south-west of the capital Djibouti City, at an altitude of 450 metres (1,476 feet) above sea level.
+The surrounding area is rich in livestock and fledgling agriculture.
 It is notable for being the birthplace of Cheik Osman Waiss a nationalist and anti-colonial where he began his movement.